diondokter/device-driver/book/src/field-sets.md

 When a type path is given as the DSL `<TARGET>` or as string in the manifest `conversion` field, the conversion will be done using the specified type.

 The type path is used as is in the generated code, so you need to make sure that the type is in scope.
+Due to how the generated modules are structured, the specified paths get `super::` prepended to them.
+To be able to still use extern crates and absolute paths this isn't done when the path starts with `::` or `crate`.

 Furthermore the type must implement the `From<INTEGER>` or `TryFrom<INTEGER>` traits for the infallible or fallible conversions respectively when the field has read access.
 When the field has write access, the type must implement the `Into<INTEGER>` trait.